pinax-network/substreams-sink-csv/README.md

         parent_hash TEXT
     );
     ```
-    The tables and fields must match the entities and fields created in the `graph_out` module.
+    The tables and fields must match the entities and fields created in the `graph_out`/`db_out` module.
     Note, you can use additional field names in your schema to enrich your rows from the stream metadata.
 The following field names can be used to expand the schema:

    - `id` (String)